Julie Zarate: Early life and education

 Zarate was born in Houston, Texas.
 Her family is fourth-generation Mexican American.
 She is one of five children of her parents, Richard Vale and Janie Vale.
 She now resides in Texas with her family.
 She began drawing from the early age of just 3 years old with books being one of her inspirations.
 One book in particular being 1,001 Arabian Nights.

-Zarate attended San Jacinto Community College, as well as Houston Community College.
+Zarate attended San Jacinto College, as well as Houston Community College.
 Later, she attended the Glassell School of Art at the Museum of Fine Arts Houston, where she was given a scholarship.
 When it comes to her early art, Zarate has stated how it was influenced by popular culture and the empowerment of women.
 Yet, her art interest comes from the journey itself while creating a new piece.
 Her works also incorporate Zarate's own features, as she often uses herself as the model for her art.